 - Aim for warm water — not hot.
 Around 100°F (37.8°C) is the goal.
 A good way to prevent scalding is to lower your home’s water temperature from the source, your water heater.
 Set its thermostat to below 120°F (48.9°C).

 - To protect baby from chills, make sure that the bathroom or wherever you’re bathing them is warm.
 And keep a nice, dry towel nearby for when it’s time to get out.

 - Don’t bathe your baby every single day.
 Just three times a week is enough for babies who aren’t mobile.
 And even after that, you shouldn’t bathe too often, as it may dry out delicate skin.

 Never leave your child unattended in a tub or tub insert.
-Same goes for when you’re filling up the tub — drowning is a possibility anytime your little one has the potential to slip into water unattended.
+Same goes for when you’re filling up the tub — drowning is a possibility anytime your little one has the potential to slip into water unattended, including toilet water.